lukepinkel/pystatsm/README.md

 # pystats
 This project is recreational and consists of unfinished and unpolished programs to fit statistical models.
 Currently includes rough implementations of
 - Exploratory Factor Analysis
 	- The FactorAnalysis class in efa.py under pyfa supports exploratory factor analysis with both orthogonal and oblique rotation.
 Standard errors based on the augmented information matrix are available for the unrotated, orthogonal rotated, and oblique rotated cases.
-The alignment problem in small simulated models is small enough in the oblique rotated case to support bootstrapping, but for the orthogonal rotated and especially the canonical unrotated alignment precludes effecient bootstrapping.
+The alignment problem in small simulated models is small enough in the oblique rotated case to support bootstrapping, but for the orthogonal rotated and especially the canonical unrotated cases, alignment precludes efficient bootstrapping.
 - Generalized Additive Models.
 Supported smooths include cubic regression splines, cyclic cubic splines, and b-splines
 	- The GAM class in gam.py under pygam supports Gaussian, Inverse Gaussian, and Gamma distributions
 	- The GauLS class in gauls.py under pygam supports gaussian additive models for location and scale